St. Clair Transmission Line

 To provide comments or to be added to the project contact list, please call or email:

-Since the start of this project in February 2022, we have received feedback from Indigenous communities, property owners, residents, community members, stakeholders, businesses and technical advisors and have conducted detailed field studies.
-Based on our diligent review and evaluation, Route Alternative 2 has been selected as the preferred route for the new transmission line.
-This route was selected as it minimizes the impacts on the natural environment and leverages the opportunity to replace existing electrical infrastructure and repurpose existing transmission line corridors.
+Since the start of this project in February 2022, we have received feedback and completed environmental studies to select a route that minimizes the impacts to the natural environment and leverages the opportunity to replace existing electrical infrastructure and repurpose existing transmission line corridors.

 An integral part of this project requires the completion of a Class Environmental Assessment (Class EA), in accordance with the Ontario Environmental Assessment Act.
 Rooted in community engagement and consultation, the Class EA evaluated proposed alternative routes for the new line that minimize social, economic and environmental effects.